SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/TheBasics.md

 the types of values your code works with.
 If part of your code requires a `String`, type safety prevents you from passing it an `Int` by mistake.
-Data safety ensures that you work with valid data only, not uninitialized memory or deinitialized objects, and ensures that you work with that data in safe ways --- even in programs that run multiple pieces of code at the same time.
+Memory safety ensures that you work with valid data only, not uninitialized memory or deinitialized objects, and ensures that you work with that data in safe ways --- even in programs that run multiple pieces of code at the same time.